Shriram1830/multiscale-polymer-modeling/README.md

 ## Status and Limitations

 - All input files in this repository use placeholder values (lattice parameters, force-field constants, target crystallinities, etc.) and are meant to be adapted to a specific system, not run as-is.
-- The DFT and MD stages do not yet have their own per-folder READMEs; this document and the inline comments in each script are the current documentation for those stages.
 - See `3_micromechanics_fea_ansys/MICROMECHANICS_README.md` for stage-specific limitations and assumptions in the micromechanics homogenization.

 ## References